Another slow start dooms Knicks, who drop 4th in last 5 with loss to Bulls

 Officials ejected Josh Hart for inadvertently kicking Bulls guard Javonte Green in the head on a drive to the rim, and both of Chicago’s perimeter defensive stoppers, Caruso and Coby White, left the game due to injury.

-The Knicks cut the Bulls’ lead to as little as five before losing.
+The Knicks cut the Bulls’ lead to as little as five before losing out midwest.

 Thibodeau flailed his arms in defeat with 1:33 left in the fourth quarter, when Bulls center Nikola Vucevic was left uncontested at the top of the key to put the Knicks down eight.